unbit/uwsgi-docs/Spooler.rst

 Setting the spooler function/callable
 -------------------------------------

-To have a fully operation spooler you need to define a "spooler function/callable".
+To have a fully operational spooler you need to define a "spooler function/callable".

 Independently by the the number of configured spoolers, the same function will be executed.
 It is up to the developer to instruct it to recognize tasks.